August 19, 2015

 Using GIMP To Put An Image Inside Text

-At last, use File>Save command in the top menu or else just press Ctrl+S to save your project file.
-The Save Image dialog box appears.
+Use File>Save (Ctrl+S).
 Navigate to the folder where you want to store your project file.
 Type a name in the Name text box and leave the default GIMP (*.XCF) format.
 XCF is GIMP's native format and is useful because it stores everything about your image and will allow you to later edit your image in GIMP, in case you notice a problem.
 Click Save to store the project file.

 Once you have finished, you will probably also want to export the image in a more widely used format, such as JPEG, PNG, TIFF, etc. Use File>Export As...
 Type a name and its extension like .jpg then click Export.